-L,

-(name) ·
+l,

+(name) (designation) do and hereby

-• (designation) do an confirm to have read and fully understood the anduct and Ethics (Code) and its implication thereof
+acknowledge and confirm to have re and Ethics (Code) and its implication ad and fully understood the contents of the Code of Conduct thereof.

-acknowledge that I shall b nally to abide by the provisions of the Code.
-I further be bound by the provisions of the Code in addition to the timent and other policies/procedures that may be com time to time.
+I shall be bound by the provisions o ide by the provisions of the Code.
+I further acknowledge that of the Code in addition to the terms of my appointment and be framed by the Company from time to time.

-Director / Employee Name ::
+Director / Employee Name:

-Signature:

-Employee Code:

 Date:

 Location:

-Note: To be signed every yethe day of joining. year in April and for a new Employee to be signed o
+Note: To be signed every year in April and for a new Employee to be signed on the day of joining.